Latin America Business Opportunities

 As an overall market, Latin America is identified by four major regional markets: Mexico, South America, Central America and the Caribbean.
 It continues to be a major market opportunity for the U.S. with its exports to the region valued at over $300 billion per year.
 High market growth opportunities continue to emerge in many industrial sectors through out Latin America.

 In the world market, Latin America has had stable, real GDP performance for the past recent years and its purchasing power per capita has grown.
-The region is expected to expand by 3.9% GDP in 2015, and to further expand by 4.0% in 2016.
+The region is expected to expand by 2.2% GDP in 2018.
 Although the slowdown that has occurred in more advanced economies is expected to have only a moderate effect in most Latin American countries, risks in the outlook still may exist.

 Over the past several years, Latin American governments have taken advantage of a very favorable global environment, and have been able to respond to domestic and international economic fluctuations.
 More recently, global slowdown fears have weighed in on the region's financial markets with equities, currencies, and commodities being impacted.